shopsys/shopsys/docs/installation/installation-using-docker-windows-10-pro-higher.md

 ### Installation of Docker-sync for Windows

+!!! warning
-***Note:** be aware of using custom firewalls or protection tools other than default `Windows Defender`, we experienced that some of them make synchronization malfunctioning because of blocking synchronization ports.
+    Be aware of using custom firewalls or protection tools other than default `Windows Defender`, we experienced that some of them make synchronization malfunctioning because of blocking synchronization ports.
-To speed up the synchronization and developing faster, you can exclude folder from indexing and search path of `Windows Defender`.*
+    To speed up the synchronization and developing faster, you can exclude folder from indexing and search path of `Windows Defender`.

 #### Prerequisites
 In settings of Windows docker check `Expose daemon on localhost:2375` in `General` tab and check drive option in `Shared Drives` tab, where the project will be installed, you will be prompted for your Windows credentials.